-There are many different types of arbitrage that can help you earn a profit.
-Learn some arbitrage strategies people are successfully doing.
+There are many different types of arbitrage that can help you earn extra cash.
+Learn 6 arbitrage strategies people are successfully doing.

 There are lots of people who commit money arbitrage every day.